Wishaw: Town centre

-Main Street is the predominant shopping area in Wishaw.
-It is partly made up of major national stores.
-The Main Street shopping area also features small independent retailers.
+Main Street is the predominant shopping area in Wishaw, partly made up of major national stores and also features small independent retailers.
 The YMCA have a community centre in Wishaw, having moved to new premises from a purpose-built building that opened in 1915.
-The old YMCA building on Main Street is Grade B-listed but currently unused since becoming unsafe, although plans have been proposed for its restoration.
+The old YMCA building is Grade B-listed, but currently unused since becoming unsafe, although plans have been proposed for its restoration.

-There are also many supermarkets in the area.
-Wishaw also has the "Caledonian Centre", a shopping complex in the northern suburb of Craigneuk consisting of other national store chains.
+Wishaw also has the Caledonian Centre, a shopping complex in the northern suburb of Craigneuk, which consists of other national store chains.

-The first stage of the modern town centre regeneration programme was completed in 2004, with a new car park being constructed between the local library and health centre and with the formation of a taxi rank adjacent to the library also a water fountain was put on the ground of Wishaw Library which looks like the old one which used to stand near the former Wishaw Health Centre.
-A piece of eyesore land between Station Road and Alexander Street (the railway station and sports centre) was converted into a park and ride facility, as part of this programme.
-This has led to a decrease in railway parking and traffic next to the station.
-The facility was later increased in size as it was too small.
+The first stage of the modern town centre regeneration programme was completed in 2004, with a new car park being constructed between the local library and health centre.
+Some unused land between Station Road and Alexander Street (the railway station and sports centre) was converted into a park and ride facility, as part of this programme; this has led to a decrease in railway parking and traffic next to the station.
+The facility was later increased in size.

 In late 2011, Kitchener Street was converted from a small neighbourhood to a main road, routing traffic away from the Main Street to Kenilworth Avenue, where a new roundabout was built.
 Lammermore Terrace, which was previously one-way, was converted into a two-way street.
 In 2014 work on a new modern housing estate called Ravenwood began on the site of the old Lammermoor Primary school, which was renamed Calderbridge and moved to a new building 600m away.
 The neighbourhood was finished in 2016 and now consists of around 50 houses.